promod/promod4/readme.txt

 - Fixed problems with loading preserved classes
 - Invalid gametypes on custom maps will no longer cause server to crash
 - Added possibility to set scores with promod_mode (more info in promod modes section)
-- Removed flinching animation when player get shoot
+- Removed flinching animation when player get shot
 - Removed ability to shoot during strat time
 - Improved custom maps compability
 - Player is immune to flashbangs in ready up and start mode flying